wally-labs/wally-beta/README.md

   - [x] seed current users into vercel db
   - [x] user with no plan is rerouted to "/plans" page when navigating to 'new chat'
   - [x] update clerk webhooks to send data to vercel db (for production do manually depending on external account)
+  - [ ] procedure to update chats's updatedAt (arrange chats by updatedAt, not createdAt)
   - [ ] convert all restricted value fields to enums
   - [ ] update config.ts/index.ts and src/api/auth (not for demo, read up!)
+  - [ ] convert to personal providers for auth

 - [x] profile